enupal/stripe/README.md

 ### Start accepting one-time and recurring payments on your Craft CMS site

  * One line of Code: `{{ craft.enupalStripe.paymentForm('handle') }} `
- * Secure Payment Processing powered by [Stripe Checkout](https://stripe.com/checkout)
+ * Secure Payment Processing powered by [Stripe Checkout](https://stripe.com/checkout) and [Stripe Elements](https://stripe.com/elements)
+ * Stripe Elements: Card, iDEAL.
  * Optimized for Mobile
  * Subscriptions Integration: Allow your customers to sign up for recurring payments.
  * Applying Taxes to Subscriptions